LIZELUAN/Q30_calculation/README.md

 # Q30 detection

-This is about my practice to calculate Q30 of a fastq file.
+This is my practice to calculate Q30 of a fastq file.